sudheerkodali/Sorting-DSA/README.md

 | 10  | [Countsort](#)
 ![Image of Countsort](./Countsort/image1.png)
 <p> Let us assume that count sort is not a comparision, however it is the array that we con not count from the range </p>
-<p>It would be the certain range between [0,k] we can not expect from this range like negative range or number,in an Array </p>
+<p>It would be the certain range between [0,k] we can not expect  the range in count sort but to some expect  from this range like negative range or number,in an Array </p>

 # countsort
 ![Image of Countsort](./Countsort/image2.png)